eliben/pyelftools/doc/hacking-guide.rst

 Introduction
 ------------

 Although **pyelftools** is functional and very useful already, it still needs a lot of work.
-Some things are still missing (see the "Limitations" section in the `user guide <User's-guide>`_, and there are surely some bugs left to smoke out.
+Some things are still missing (see the "Limitations" section in the `user guide <user-guide.rst>`_, and there are surely some bugs left to smoke out.

 Contributing
 ------------